Abusik019/filmoteka/README.md

 *   **Node.js:** (version 18 or higher)
 *   **npm** or **yarn:** Package managers for JavaScript.

 You will also need a Kinopoisk API key.
-Obtain one from [https://openmoviedb.com/](https://openmoviedb.com/) and set it as an environment variable.
+Get it in the Telegram bot at this link [kinopoiskdev_bot](https://t.me/kinopoiskdev_bot)

 ## Installation Instructions